 Have you ever used a voice command to dial a number on your mobile phone, but reached the wrong number?
-If your phone uses Google Contacts, you’ll always reach the first listed number for that card.
-To reach your preferred number, edit your contact.
+If your phone uses Google Contacts, you’ll always reach the first listed number for that contact.
 Unfortunately, getting the order right isn’t as easy as it should be.

 Are you a Gmail user?
 When you send an email to someone who’s also listed in your Google Contacts, Gmail will use the first listed address.
 But what if the first one isn’t the one you wanted?
 The fix isn’t obvious, but it’s not hard to do.
 Street addresses can also be reordered using the following instructions.

 Open your browser and go to Google Contacts.
 Open the card for the contact.
 Click the pencil icon in the top right corner to edit.
 Highlight the top number, email or address and cut it.
 (Use Ctrl+X or right-click and select “Cut”.)